 How To Overcome Unwanted Motion Blur in Your Photos

-A common cry emanates from photographers when they find their photos are blurry.
+A common cry emanates from photographers when they find their photos contain unwanted motion blur.
 This anguish is most frequently heard when we sit at our computers with an image at 100% zoom.
 Sure that it looked sharp on the camera monitor the life-size version appears as one big unsharp smudge.

-There’s no fixing it either.
-Blurred images cannot effectively be repaired by using sharpening tools.
+In this article I’ll teach you how to avoid unwanted motion blur because there is no way to fix it once it’s happened.
+Sharpening tools will not effectively repair blurred images.
 They are just not that effective.
 So how do you overcome unwanted motion blur in your photos?

 A Slow Shutter Speed is Always the Problem

-Choosing a shutter speed below what you can comfortably handhold will produce blur across your entire composition.
+Choosing a shutter speed below what you can comfortably handhold will produce unwanted motion blur across your entire composition.